-In 2019, Maestro Axelrod was announced as the Principal Guest Conductor of the City of Kyoto Symphony Orchestra, further establishing his global profile.
-In 2014, Maestro Axelrod became the Artistic and Musical Director of the Real Orquesta Sinfónica de Sevilla (ROSS).
-Other titled positions have included Principal Guest Conductor of Orchestra Sinfonica di Milano “Giuseppe” Verdi (LaVerdi, 2001-2017) in Italy, Music Director of the l’Orchestre National des Pays de la Loire in France (2009-2013), Music Director and Chief Conductor of the Lucerne Symphony Orchestra and Theater in Switzerland (2004-2009), Music Director of “Hollywood in Vienna” with the ORF Vienna Radio Orchestra in Austria (2009-2011), and the as Principal Conductor of Sinfonietta Cracovia, in Krakow, Poland (2001-2009).
+In 2022, Maestro Axelrod was unanimously elected as the Principal Conductor of the Bucharest Symphony Orchestra, with a unique open-ended contract.
+In 2019, Maestro Axelrod became the Principal Guest Conductor of the City of Kyoto Symphony Orchestra.
+In 2014, Maestro Axelrod was the Artistic and Musical Director of the Real Orquesta Sinfónica de Sevilla (ROSS).
+Other titled positions included Principal Guest Conductor of Orchestra Sinfonica di Milano (LaVerdi), Music Director of the NHK Jazz at the Metropolitan Theater, Music Director of the l’Orchestre National des Pays de la Loire, Music Director and Chief Conductor of the Lucerne Symphony Orchestra and Theater, Music Director of Hollywood in Vienna with the ORF Vienna Radio Orchestra, and as First Conductor of Sinfonietta Cracovia.

-Among his long term relationships, invitations and recordings with European orchestras include Berlin’s RSB, NDR Symphony Hamburg (ElbPhilharmonie), Leipzig Gewandhaus Orchester, hr-Sinfonieorchester Frankfurt, Dortmund Symphoniker, Düsseldorf Symphoniker, Filarmonica della Scala, Orchestra Sinfonica della RAI Torino, Teatro La Fenice Orchestra in Venice, Orchestra del Maggio Musicale Fiorentino, Orchestre de Paris, Danish Radio Symphony Orchestra, Oslo Philharmonic Orchestra, Prague Radio Symphony Orchestra, the Mozarteum Orchester Salzburg, and the Novaiya Rossia, National Philharmonic Orchestra and Mariinsky Orchestra in Russia.
-In Japan, Mr. Axelrod regularly conducts the NHK and Kyoto Symphony Orchestras.
-In the USA, Mr. Axelrod has performed with the Chicago Symphony, Los Angeles Philharmonic
+Among his long term relationships, invitations and recordings with European orchestras include Berlin’s RSB, NDR Symphony Hamburg (ElbPhilharmonie), Leipzig Gewandhaus Orchester, Filarmonica della Scala, Orchestra Sinfonica Nazionale della RAI Torino, Teatro La Fenice Orchestra in Venice, Orchestre de Paris, Danish Radio Symphony Orchestra, Prague Radio Symphony Orchestra, the Mozarteum Orchester Salzburg, and the Mariinsky Orchestra in Russia.
+In the USA, Mr. Axelrod has conducted the Chicago Symphony, Los Angeles Philharmonic